oak9io/oak9.cli-public/README.md

 `oak9cli` is a command-line utility that scans your IaC for security vulnerabilites.
 Please visit [home page](https://oak9.io) for more info.

-## Installation

 ### Binary release

-To install `oak9cli`, you can download the latest binary release from the [releases page](https://github.com/oak9io/oak9.cli-public/releases).
+To use the `oak9cli`, you can download the latest binary release from the [releases page](https://github.com/oak9io/oak9.cli-public/releases).

 ## Usage